DONKEY0xSHOT/EDRLast/README.md

 # EDRLast
-**EDRLast** is a PoC designed to detect and actively the technique that's used by tools like **EDRSandblast**, which utilize BYOVD to "blind" EDRs by unregistering their kernel callbacks.
+**EDRLast** is a PoC designed to detect and actively block the technique that's used by tools like **EDRSandblast**, which utilize BYOVD to "blind" EDRs by unregistering their kernel callbacks.

 ## Why EDRLast?